DeadPackets/AUSCrawl/README.md

 **AUSCrawl** is a web scraper and crawler that scrapes [AUS Banner](https://banner.aus.edu/) for data on every single course, instructor, level, and attribute for **every semester in AUS since 2005** and saves it in an SQLite database to be queried.

+Note: There is a WIP Python re-write of this project.

 ## Why create this project?

 I created this project as a way to practice using a headless browser to scrape mass data while also learning asynchronous code, using the Sequelize ORM and optimizing my code in general.
 Additionally, I think the dataset this project produces can allow many others to practice data science or build applications that make use of this data.